E80 Kickoff Presentation

 Team Contract Activity

-1. Go to the website and download the team contract form (found on the lectures page).
+1. Go to the course website and download the team contract form (found on the lectures page).

 2. Discuss with your team and fill out the missing sections.

-3. When you think you are finished, fill out the checklist of effort and completion specs and put up your green flag.
+3. When you think you are finished, fill out the checklist of effort and completion specs and change your status on the tracker spreadsheet.

-4. After an instructor has come by and given you feedback, make the suggested revisions and submit a PDF of your the team contract and PDF of the completed checklist with any notes to Canvas.
+4. After you get feedback, make the suggested revisions and submit a PDF of your the team contract and PDF of the completed checklist with any notes to Canvas.

 You are going to build cool stuff!